PurpurMC/PurpurDocs/mkdocs/purpur/configuration.md

 #### rain-stops-after-sleep
 - **default**: true
 - **description**: Set to false to make rain continue even after a player sleeps
+#### retain-projectile-owner-on-hit-if-owner-offline
+- **default** false
+- **description**: If true, projectiles will retain their owner even after hitting an entity while the owner is offline.
+This restores Vanilla behavior and can help preserve functionality of redstone contraptions or mechanics that rely on the projectile's owner.
 #### shovel-turns-block-to-grass-path
 - **default**:
     ``` yaml